See MapTrack in action

 1. Asset Identification

-Every item must have a unique ID such as a QR code or barcode.
+Every asset must carry a unique identifier, such as a QR code or barcode.
+This step is critical for eliminating confusion and creating a clear usage history for all items.

 Benefits